HakimiX/SLA/README.md

 __CPU Usage__ - applies to amount of actively used CPU, as percentage of total available CPU.
 Amount of used CPU time (CPU used, CPU wait etc.).
 Alert if CPU is above 70% for 5 min.

-__Support Response Time__ – applies to how long it takes Group J to respond when we raise a request for support.
+__Support Response Time__ – applies to how long it takes Group A to respond when we raise a request for support.
 Respond to critical problems within 24 hours.

 This Service Level Agreement is written in a spirit of partnership.
 The Service Supplier will always do everything possible to rectify every issue in a timely manner.